KabukiStarship/Script2/spec/data/map_types/readme.md

 ## [ASCII Data Specification](readme.md)

-### Objects
+### Map Types

-ASCII Objects shall be composed of contiguous memory and begin with an 8, 16, 32 or 64-bit signed integer that specifies the object's size in bytes; this requirement is to reduce ROM size.
+ASCII Map Types shall be composed of contiguous memory and begin with an 16, 32 or 64-bit signed integer that specifies the object's size in bytes; this requirement is th need to reduce ROM size.
 There are 8 standard ASCII OBJ types:

 |     Class       |      Type      |
 |:---------------:|:--------------:|